daporaphael/NaijaSDGs2021-CreditCard-Fraud-Detector/README.md

 Check whether its truly installed ,in your computer with the command python - - version*

 # (4)Install the following dependencies using the computer CMD*
-*(a) type pip install pandas,(b) type pip install dash,ensure that you have a strong Internet connection when running the above commands in CMD*
+*(a) type pip install pandas
+(b) type pip install dash
+ensure that you have a strong Internet connection when running the above commands in CMD*

 # (5 )Type cd NaijaSDGs2021-CreditCard-Fraud-Detector